Have a questions about our grills or features? Just ask!

 What is the Fire Alarm?

 The Pellet Boss is programmed to alert you if your temperature goes 100° or more above your set point for more than one minute (or if it reads above 600° while set to HIGH).
-While food flare ups or grease fires are rare (we govern our grills out at 500° to help minimize them happening), if you cook very greasy food at a low temperature, then turn the grill up quickly, it IS possible, and your grill would alert you that the temperature has risen above what it should be.
+While food flare ups or grease fires are rare (we govern our grills out at 500° to help minimize them happening), if there is grease build up in your grill it IS possible to have a flare up, and your grill would alert you that the temperature has risen above what it should be.

 If this happens, to quiet the alarm, press any button on the Pellet Boss.
 Leave the lid closed, and unplug the grill from the wall.
 Allow enough time for the flareup to die down before opening your lid.
 Once any flareups have burned down, you may plug the grill back in and resume cooking.